Max-i Fieldbus

 • It is fully deterministic.
 A "babbling idiot protection" prevents high priority devices from taking over the bus as it is possible with CAN and if all devices want to transmit simultaneously, they just get through one by one.

 • It has a remarkable and unusual simplicity that will please everyone from makers to professionals.
 There are just a few registers to setup and it is not necessary to add complicated layers like OPC UA to make it possible to interpret the data.
 All values have a specified data types and may be scaled to SI-units and a new numbering system (PNS) makes it possibe to identify them directly as properties of the equipment to which they belong like for example HX127AT4 for Heat Exchanger 127A Temperature 4.
-The Max-i specification fills only approximately 239 pages where approximately half is used for background material and annexes.
+The Max-i specification fills only 249 pages where approximately half is used for background material and annexes.
 As a comparison, most other fieldbus systems have specifications way over 1000 pages and OPC UA consists of 14 documents with a total of 1250 pages!

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."